sonatype-nexus-community/nexus-development-guides/docs/format-plugin.md

 Each repository type for each format has its own "Recipe".
 A Recipe class defines the endpoints that are available for the format, the routes each endpoint can take and what functionality is available to the repository.

-The archetype you used to initialise your new plugin has a RecipeSupport class that comes with some pre-configured functionality.
+The archetype you used to initialise your new plugin has a RecipeSupport class that comes with pre-configured functionality.

 Create a recipe for a Proxy repository for the Foo format.